top of page

 Urbee Mug Story.....

-Our Urbee mugs are handmade entirely in the UK's Staffordshire potteries.
+Our Urbee mugs are made entirely in the UK's Staffordshire potteries.
 We are proud to support our British heritage and business.
 The pottery where some of our Urbee mugs are made has been manufacturing British fine bone china since 1888.
 They have passed their traditional skills down through generations of potters.

 Making the Mugs